Strophox/tetro-tui/README.md

 ## Known Issues

 - The README is too big.
-Well... rather the documentation of `tetrs_engine` is disproportionately too small.
+Well... rather the documentation of `falling_tetromino_engine` is disproportionately too small.
 - [bug] Buttons pressed in-game, held, and unpressed in the Pause menu do not register as unpressed in-game.